Course 12: Safety Instrumented Systems (SIS/SIF/SIL)

 Planning your path forward with SIS

 Bill Bridges will be the instructor for this course.
 He has taught this course many times to instrumentation specialists and engineers and to risk analysts and process engineers.
 He was one of the originators and first implementers and trainers of LOPA which is a primary tool in determine SIL.
 He was a principal author of the two AIChE/CCPS textbooks on this topic.
 He is assisting the ISA TR84.00.04 committee in developing correct methods for accounting for systemic errors and failures in SIS design and in SIL Verification calculations.
 He has performed thousands of LOPA in real plant settings and is considered one of the few experts on this topic.
 He has also helped a large number of plants specify SIS, has performed a great many SIL Verification, and have helped several companies develop the SIS implementation standards.
-To find our more about this course or to check into having this course taught at your site; contact Mr. Bridges at 1.865.675.3458 or by e-mail at email@example.com.
+To find out more about this course or to check into having this course taught at your site, contact Mr. Bridges at 1.865.675.3458 or by e-mail at firstname.lastname@example.org.